Scotland’s Oldest Bridges.

 Header.
 An oblong squared stone laid with the head of the stone at the wall facing. ( see Stretcher).
 This is a form of ‘through-stone’.
 Roman bridges are known for their alternating header and stretcher stonework.

 Impost (fig 3).
 A component of the abutment on which the first voussoir (springer) sits.
-In classical structures, it is the top of the column capital, which supports the entablature.
+In classical structures, it is the top of the column capital which supports the entablature.

 Intrados (Fig 3).
-The line on a sectional view, representing the inner, lower curve of an arch.
+The line on a sectional view representing the inner, lower curve of an arch.
 The Extrados is the line of outer curve.
 The depth or thickness of the arch is the distance between.
 The soffit is the lower exterior surface of the barrel.
 It is not the same as the intrados although this distinction is often blurred.
 The intrados is an arris (see above).

 Infill.
-The filling material in the space above the arch barrel, between the spandrels and between the sidewalls.
+The filling material in the space above the arch barrel between the spandrels and between the sidewalls.
 It completes the volume to provide a firm surface ( sometimes level) on the top decking surface of the bridge.
 It often consists of material excavated during the building of the foundations.
 Subsequent compaction induced a high strength.
 Waterproofing at deck level is crucial because ingress of water, followed by freezing of the infill, leads to expansion.
 This pushes out the spandrels.
 Weep holes for drainage are important.

 Keystone (Fig 1).
 The voussoir at the crown of the arch.
-There is a misunderstanding that during construction, the keystone, in particular, must be in place before temporary wooden centering is removed.
+There is a misunderstanding that during construction the keystone, in particular, must be in place before temporary wooden centering is removed.
 In fact, every voussoir must be in place.
 A bridge is a barrel vault; it may be thought of as an unbroken series of arches, pressed together.
 Each arch ring must be intact and complete.
 A series of keystones runs over the crown of the barrel.
-The external facing keystone may be more decorative and sometimes enlarged, but in fact, it is no more a structural key than any other keystone or, for that matter, than any of the other voussoirs.
+The external facing keystone may be more decorative and sometimes enlarged, but it is no more a structural key than any other keystone or, for that matter, than any of the other voussoirs.
 The barrel must be complete before centering is removed.

 Leaf.
 Masonry walls, seen in cross section, usually have more than one layer (or leaf).
 For example, a modern wall might comprise two layers of brick with a space in between.
 Plasterboard on the inside makes a third leaf.
 Ancient walls could have one, two or three leaves, most commonly, three: two stone and mortar leaves with a small-stone rubble filler leaf in-between them.
 There were always bond-stones at intervals ( Fig. 4) .

 Length.
-This is the whole length of the structure, including all arches and abutments but usually excluding approaching ramps.
+This is the whole length of the structure including all arches and abutments but usually excluding approaching ramps.

 Live Load.
 The variable load on the bridge that shifts with precise

 Mortar.
-A malleable paste which subsequently hardens, used to bind stones together whilst levelling out the bedding between them.
+A malleable paste, which subsequently hardens, used to bind stones together whilst levelling out the bedding between them.
 Lime and sand mixture was the traditional material for this.
 Lime putty( lime and water) was used for the narrow space between ashlar blocks.

 Orders.
 Courses of voussoirs in the arch.

 Parapet.
-A low wall on either side of the decking, contiguous with the spandrels or side walls.
-Parapet to parapet (‘p to p’) is useful way to quantify the width of a masonry bridge, as it describes the available road-width for traffic.
+A low wall on either side of the decking contiguous with the spandrels or side walls.
+Parapet to parapet (‘p to p’) is useful way to quantify the width of a masonry bridge as it describes the available road-width for traffic.

 Pattress Plate (Anchor plate, Wall Washer).
 An iron plate, often circular, connected to an embedded iron tie-rod, used on walls and spandrels to prevent outward leaning or bulging.
 Iron rails were an alternative to the plate.

 Pend (Old Scots).
 A pend stone was a voussoir.
-In later usage it referred to a vaulted entrance passage leading off the street, into a building.
+In later usage it referred to a vaulted entrance passage leading off the street into a building.
 (Pendere: to hang.)

 Pier.
-A vertical, load-bearing, masonry support for the adjacent ends of two arch spans; a raised structure in mid-river, sitting on foundations in the river-bed.
+A vertical, load-bearing, masonry support for the adjacent ends of two arch spans; a raised structure in mid-river sitting on foundations in the river-bed.
 If large enough, relative to the span of the arch, it may also serve as an abutment.

 Pilaster.
-A decorative, rectangular, vertical wall projection, resembling a flat column protruding from a wall.
+A decorative, rectangular, vertical wall projection resembling a flat column protruding from a wall.
 Pilasters usually have capitals at the top and bases at the bottom.
 On bridges, they are often placed between the sidewalls and the spandrels.
-Pilasters are typically non-structural, as opposed to engaged columns which are supportive.
+Pilasters are typically non-structural as opposed to engaged columns which are supportive.

 Pile.
 A slender column or cylinder (on ancient structures, a wooden pole - sometimes iron tipped) bored into the subsoil.
 Foundations, including Starlings, were often underpinned by a series of piles.
 These reached down below the active layer in which swelling, shrinking or soil movement might be expected.
 Sometimes the piles would be extended to the ‘point of refusal’, thus preventing any settlement or subsidence at all.
 They were used for the foundations piers and abutments.
 Roman remains of such piles were found at Corbridge; and 1700 years later, the Tay Bridge at Aberfeldy was underpinned by 1200 iron tipped oak piles.